Immerse yourself in the cultural, historical and culinary beauty of Krakow…

 But aside from all the beauties, it has to offer, you need to know that if you really pay attention, this city might teach you some valuable history lesson.
 Getting to know the past gives all of us a perspective on how precious life and peace without war is.

-1. Chills and sorrow in Auschwitz Concentration Camp
+1. Reflection and sorrow in Auschwitz Concentration Camp

 This is one of most heartwrenching experiences during my stay in Poland.
 Our group (hosted by Krakow and Polish Tourism Organization ) arrived at Auschwitz, the German name of the city Oscwiecim, and was mentally prepared to find out about the history behind this war-torn destination.